 The School District is one of sixteen member school districts of the Lancaster County Career and Technology Centers (LCCTC).
 LCCTC provides vocational-technical training and education to participating students of the member school districts.
 LCCTC is controlled and governed by the area Career and Technology Center Board for Lancaster County, which is comprised of school board members of all the member school districts.
 No member school district exercises specific control over the fiscal policies or operations of LCCTC.
 LCCTC is not reported as part of the School District's reporting entity.
 The School District's share of annual operating costs for LCCTC fluctuates, based on the percentage of enrollment of each member school district.
-The amount paid for these services for the year ended June 30, 2023, was approximately \$1,318,000.
-Complete general-purpose financial statements for LCCTC can be obtained from the Administrative Office at 1730 Hans Herr Drive, P.O.
-Box 527, Willow Street, PA 17584.
+The amount paid for these services for the year ended June 30, 2024, was approximately \$1,520,000.